Debusan13/temporal-distance-map/README.md

   matchScale - determines if the map should be shrinked at the beginning to roughly match its size at the end of the animation frames - which frames to generate {“first”, “last”, “all”}
   ```
+### Development

+- Change from using Wolfram Language to another map API, converting all code to Python
+- Make map generation faster (multithreading, GPU, ...)
+- Get to run on server to allow arbitrary map generation at large scale